Managing 7 Retirement Income Risks Today and Tomorrow

-- When creating your retirement plan, consider the impact a volatile market could have on your retirement assets.
-You may be in retirement for 20 or 30 years and the market could fluctuate dramatically during that time.
+In your retirement income planning, consider the effect volatile markets could have on your assets.
+You may be in retirement for 20 or 30 years, and the markets will likely fluctuate dramatically during that time.

 4. Health care/unexpected expenses